esilver0/CATT/sslstrip-experiment.md

 for the second time.

-Verify that the connection is via HTTP even thought a connection via HTTPS was already established.
+Verify that the connection is via HTTP even though a connection via HTTPS was already established.

+> _**Note**: In the event that the connection is via HTTPS, it is possible that the website has since started supporting HSTS.
+Here is a [list]() of known websites that do not support an HTTPS connection.
+See [Expand the experiment](expand-the-experiment) to see how to have traffic for the websites routed through the router on the experiment interface._

 **Visting a site on the HSTS preload list**